 Fiction or nonfiction, visualizing your ideal reader as you write is a very powerful tool.

 If you love and connect with your avatar, your readers will love you back.

 What this means is that I love you because you are my ideal.
 Yes, YOU.
 The person I wrote this article for is seeking a greater purpose and a sense of expression.
 They are witty, hip, earthy, and mindful; a rule breaker, unconventional, collaborative, and of the digital age; and on the way to living out their dreams.
 More specifically, they are a writer, at least 35-years old or older, and are into self-improvement or personal development.

 Is this you?
 Well, then, you probably like what I’m writing.
 It’s that simple.

 Want to write a bestseller?
 I will show you each step of the process through blogs and videos.
-Follow along by connecting with me on Medium, on LinkedIn, or by joining the group Your Path to the Bestseller List for Nonfiction Writers on Facebook.
+Follow along by connecting with me on YouTube, on Medium, or by joining the group The Bestseller List on Facebook.